 - Reports from management make sure the product follows the company standard and government rules for privacy.

-The product is now ready for the World and might require other steps, for example, building a website to go live, listing an app at Google or Apple Store, or making a physical product available in stores; this step is also when the marketing and advertising team start promoting the new UX design product after launch, there is always room for growth.
-New challenges and opportunities might appear to improve the design.
-In addition, upgrades might need to be implemented after the product is on the market.
+The product is now ready for the world and might require other steps, for example, building a website to go live, listing an app at Google or Apple Store, or making a physical product available in stores; this step is also when the marketing and advertising team start promoting the new UX design product after launch, there is always room for growth.
+New challenges and opportunities may improve the design.
+In addition, upgrades must be implemented after the product is on the market.

 Designing and Understanding a Good User Experience – UX Design